Asumu22/alx-airbnb-database/normalization.md

 ## Result
 - All tables (`User`, `Property`, `Booking`, `Payment`, `Review`, `Message`) are in 3NF.
 - No redundancy and no transitive dependencies remain.
-- Ensures efficient data storage, integrity, and easier maintenance.
+- Ensures efficient data storage, integrity, and easier maintenance..